lvinlvin/realtime-socket/README.md

-Create a API and Socket IO
+<b>Create a API and Socket IO<b>

-First, I'm using Window for this project
+First, I'm using Window 10 for this project.

 Open Terminal</br>
 copy the word below to continue</br>